Master of Public Administration. Married with 4 boys and 4 girls. Wealth of humorous, faith-filled, and fascinating experiences.

 Hello.
 My name is David Ortega.
 Actually my name is Dave Juan Carlos Taco Tortilla Enchilada Tostada Tostito Frito Bandito Dorito Garcia Manuel Noriega Speedy Gonzales Ortega.
 I'm not 100% Mexican.
 I'm half Italian and half Mexican.
 I'm a little confused.
 I'm the only person who tried to make a low rider out of a Ferrari.

 Many people are quick witted with an excellent sense of humor.
-BUT they are scared to death of being in front of a mic.
+BUT they are scared to death of being in front of a crowd.
 I was one of them.
-In my early days of my routine, I would get so nervous that I could not eat all day until my very last night time performance was over.
+In my early days, I would get so nervous that I could not eat all day until my very last performance was over.
 No breakfast.
 No lunch.
 No supper.
 Too many butterflies in my stomach.

-I used to imitate my teachers including the principal.
+I imitated my teachers including the principal.
 Well maybe it was more mockery.
 Our principal used to belt out, "Are you talking in my corridors?!?!?!
 Cha-cha BOOM!!!"
 I could match the tone of her voice to the point where other students would instantly shut up and straighten out when I would imitate her in the hallways.
-Our 6th grade teacher used to have a cough that I would imitate.
+I imitated the cough of our 6th grade teacher.
 Anything for a laugh.

-My maternal grandmother (Grandma Loffredo) was quite a character.
-She was Italian and full of snappy put-downs and funny insults.
-She had a Joan Rivers or Don Rickles delivery style.
+My Italian maternal grandmother (Grandma Loffredo) was quite a character.
+She was full of snappy put-downs and funny insults.
 My uncle said she was quite the actress.
 She could be laughing at the beginning of a sentence and crying at the end.
-There was the time she bragged about how she is always such a clean person, gets rid of dirt and has good hygiene.
+One time she bragged about how she is always such a clean person, gets rid of dirt and has good hygiene.
 When she bathes she told us she uses 3 different wash rags: One for her face, one for her arms and one for her "nature."
 My brother told her she didn't need 3 rags.
 She replied, "Wella sure you do.
-You tella me you gonna washa you private and thenna washa your face?!?
+You tella me you gonna washa you private and thenna washa you face?!?
 I should say NOT!"

-I would imitate both my Italian grandmother and Mexican grandmother.
+I would also imitate my Mexican grandmother.
 My father's mother, Mary, had a deep Hispanic accent.
 One day there was a prediction for severe storms in Iowa.
 She told us, "Tonight I heard we're going to have one of those, what do they call that, a TORPEDO?!"
 I laughed and thought, well tornado, torpedo, in either case grandma better hide in the basement.

 I was funny telling these stories and jokes with friends and relatives as my audience, but was I ready for a real live audience with complete strangers?
 I was nervously excited to give it a try.

-As a part of doing comedy on stage, I thought I would somehow incorporate my tenor sax to showcase another talent.
-I play the Muppet Show Theme Song as I walk onto stage.
-I do a fairly good imitation of Kermit the Frog and use a puppet of him to introduce me.
+As a part of doing comedy on stage, I thought I would somehow incorporate my tenor sax.
+I played the Muppet Show Theme Song as I walked onto stage.
+I do a fairly good imitation of Kermit the Frog and used a puppet of him to introduce me.
 In the 1990s when Bill Clinton was president, I used the sax in to imitate him.
-You see he played the sax too.
+He played the sax too.
 And there always seemed to be a scandal that most comedians could use as fodder.
 When he was running for office, not only were there sex scandals he had to answer for, there was evidence that he was a marijuana smoker.
 He denied it saying that he didn't inhale.
 So to make light of that, I would place the sax in my mouth and pretend to play it.
 No notes would come out.
 Then after a moment or two of silence I would ask the audience if they heard anything.
 They would reply no. I said in my best southern drawl Clinton accent, "Although I put it in my mouth, I did NOT inhale!"

 I also used the sax for my Pee Wee Herman imitation.
 I would play the song, "Tequila" taken from the bar scene in the movie, "Pee Wee's Big Adventure."
-The scene involved Pee Wee dancing on the tables and "break dancing" by shattering glass.
+Pee Wee did "break dancing" by shattering glass.
 The song was a way I could get audience participation because they all knew when to shout, "TEQUILA!"

 My routine included a "secret word" that I would pull out of my sax case.
 In my best Pee Wee voice, I told them whenever they hear the secret word to scream real loud.
-Sometimes the secret word involved something in the news headlines or a body part.
-I gave the audience opportunities to respond throughout the rest of the routine.
+Sometimes the secret word involved a news headline or a body part.
+I gave the audience opportunities to respond.

 Material Needs to be Fresh (and Clean)

-By now there are probably a number of you wondering if I have any fresh material.
-Afterall, the characters I imitate are now faded memories.
+By now you may be wondering if I have any fresh material.
+Afterall, the characters I imitated are now faded memories.
 And you are right.
 In order to stay fresh, read the headlines and stay topical.
 Jimmy Fallon knows how to do this.
 His opening monologue is full of news headlines as his topics.
 He does an excellent imitation of Donald Trump.
 He also pokes fun at famous actors and actresses while keeping it to a "PG" rating.
 There is no need to be vulgar.
 One of my favorite Christian comedians is Tim Hawkins.

-I imitate a good number of cartoons.
+I imitated a good number of cartoons.
 Scooby Doo and Shaggy are some that can remain timeless.
 Otherwise I rely on my life experiences and observational humor.
-Making fun of human behaviors, especially your own, can bring some laughter into the scene.
+Making fun of human behaviors, especially your own, can be hilarious.
 I am able to draw from my unique cultural background.
 I have told my audience that being part Mexican, at Thanksgiving we have a turkey stuffed with refried beans.

 My wife and I have 8 children.
 Yes 8 children!
 Yes we know what causes them.
 No we are not Mormon.
 Yes we are Catholic.
 Yes we actually do watch TV....sometimes.
 Once when I was at work in a large office building downtown, a co-worker looked out the window and said, "Oh look!
 Isn't that cute?
 A daycare!"
 I looked out the window and said, "No. That's my wife and kids coming for a visit."
 You might be from a large Catholic family if....you pull up in front of a Catholic church with your 15 passenger van and a group of nuns get on thinking it is the Bingo shuttle.

-My first public appearance was at the University of Iowa during parent weekend.
-I imitated sorority girls and plenty of my professors.
+My first public appearance was at the University of Iowa.
+I imitated sorority girls and my professors.
 It was a hit!
 I told audiences how I was a part of the Greek system.
 I rushed at "Tappa Mega Kegga."
 Then I partied with "I Phelta Thigh."
 Do you know how the Tri-Delts answer their phone?
 "Hello, Delta Delta Delta, Can I help ya help ya help ya?"
 I entertained at other smaller venues across campus until I left two years later.

 When I returned to my hometown of Des Moines, Iowa, there were a growing number of comedy clubs hosting open mic nights and bringing in nationally touring comedians.
 The most well known was the Spaghetti Works.
 I developed my routine at several open mic nights.
-I entered various comedy challenges.
-One was held at a club called Josiah's at the local Howard Johnson Hotel.
+I entered comedy contests.
+One was held at the local Howard Johnson Hotel.
 I won $350 and other prizes.
-Then there was the Funniest Man in Iowa Contest where I was a finalist.
-The winner and I would later go on to compete at Penguin's Comedy Club in Cedar Rapids.
+I was a finalist in the Funniest Man in Iowa Contest held at the FunnyBone.
+The winner and I competed at Penguin's Comedy Club in Cedar Rapids.
 I won the competition.

 My greatest claim to fame was when I won the Jay Leno Comedy Challenge held at Merle Hay Mall in Des Moines.
-It was one of several locations throughout the country looking to send the next up and coming comedian to the Tonight Show with Jay Leno.
-I competed against about 15 other amateur comedians.
+NBC was looking to send the next up and coming comedian to the Tonight Show with Jay Leno.
+I competed against 15 other amateur comedians.
 I won a $500 first prize and my tape was sent to the NBC studios for further consideration.
 I made the top twenty finalists.
 But I didn't quite make it to Hollywood.
 However my career was accelerated by the local newspaper coverage.

 The coverage in the local paper included my winning the Jay Leno Comedy Challenge as well as when Jerry Seinfeld toured Des Moines.
 It boosted my local exposure.
 The Des Moines Register did a spread entitled, "Jerry's Kids" (above).
 They featured local comedians who looked like the cast from the TV show "Seinfeld."
 We resembled Elaine, Kramer, George and Newman.
-They thought I looked like Jerry.
-A few of my friends thought I delivered my routine similar to Seinfeld as well.
+I looked like Jerry.
+A few of my friends thought I delivered my routine similar to Seinfeld.
 One of my favorite books was, "Seinlanguage."

 I never did have an agent.
 I kept my day job which included working as a lab tech for the sewage treatment plant, another source of humor.
 Our motto was, "It may be cr@p to you but it is my bread and butter!"